icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 It also hears some appeals from the Magistrates' Court and the Victorian Civil and Administrative Tribunal.

-Find out more about the appeals process with Chief Justice Anne Ferguson.
+Find out more about the Court of Appeal with Chief Justice Anne Ferguson.

 The Court of Appeal is the highest court in Victoria.
 People who consider a decision in their case in the Supreme or County Court was wrong can apply to have that decision reviewed by the Court of Appeal.